lichingcat/Physics/README.md

 # PHYSICS: A Comprehensive Benchmark for Advanced Physics Reasoning

+## Local implementation
+To generate the answer from gpt-oss-20b, set up the environment using `requirements_gptoss.txt` with [uv](https://docs.astral.sh/uv/) and run the shell script `offline_evaluation/get_answer.sh`.

 ## Overview
 PHYSICS is a high-level physics problem-solving benchmark designed to assess the reasoning and analytical capabilities of foundation models.
 The dataset contains 1,297 PhD-qualifying exam problems spanning six fundamental physics disciplines.